kricheso/Tsuru/README.md

 ### Kanji & Machine Learning
 <img align="left" src="Images/Kanji.png" width="150" height="150">
-Tsuru helps you practice Kanji by writing it down, and showing you the stroke order.
-Compatiable with Apple Pencil or just your finger, Tsuru utilizes machine learning technology in order to regonize handwritten text.
-For Kanji beginers, enable or disable furigana on flashcards anytime.
+Tsuru helps you practice Kanji by writing it down and showing you the stroke order.
+Compatible with Apple Pencil or just your finger, Tsuru utilizes machine learning technology in order to recognize handwritten text.
+For Kanji beginners, enable or disable furigana on flashcards anytime.

 </br>
 </br>